awsdocs/aws-parallelcluster-user-guide/doc_source/multiple-queue-mode-slurm-user-guide.md

 In some cases, you may want to have some manual control over the nodes or queue \(known as a partition in Slurm\) in a cluster\.
 You can manage nodes in a cluster through the following common procedures\.
 + Power up dynamic nodes in `POWER_SAVING` state: Run the `scontrol update nodename=nodename state=power_up` command orsubmit a placeholder `sleep 1` job requesting for a certain number of nodes and rely on Slurm to power up required number of nodes\.
-+ Power down dynamic nodes prior to [`scaledown_idletime`](scaling-section.md#scaledown-idletime): Set dynamic nodes to `DOWN` with the `scontrol update nodename=nodename state=down` command\.
++ Power down dynamic nodes before [`scaledown_idletime`](scaling-section.md#scaledown-idletime): Set dynamic nodes to `DOWN` with the `scontrol update nodename=nodename state=down` command\.
 AWS ParallelCluster automatically terminates and resets the downed dynamic nodes\.
-In general, we don't recommend setting nodes to `POWER_DOWN` directly by using the `scontrol update nodename=nodename state=power_down` command\.
+In general, we don't recommend setting nodes to `POWER_DOWN` directly using the `scontrol update nodename=nodename state=power_down` command\.
 This is because AWS ParallelCluster automatically handles the power down process\.
-No manual is necessary\.Therefore, we recommend that you try to set nodes to `DOWN` whenever possible instead\.
+No manual intervention is necessary\.
+Therefore, we recommend that you try to set nodes to `DOWN` whenever possible\.
 + Disable a queue \(partition\) or stop all static nodes in specific partition: Set specific the queue to `INACTIVE` with the `scontrol update partition=queue name state=inactive` command\.
-Doing this terminates all instances backing nodes in the partition\.\.
+Doing this terminates all instances backing nodes in the partition\.
 + Enable a queue \(partition\): Set specific the queue to `INACTIVE` with the `scontrol update partition=queue name state=up` command\.

 ## Scaling behavior and adjustments<a name="multiple-queue-mode-slurm-user-guide-scaling-behavior"></a>